DDHLong/Lucipher_blog/_data/blog/2024-07-16-setting-some-new-goals-for-2024.md

 template: BlogPost
 path: /new-goals-2024
 date: 2024-07-16T06:10:04.438Z
-title: Setting some new goals for 2024
+title: Small steps for big change
 ---
 I know more than half a year has passed, but a lot has happened in the first few months.
 I haven't had the energy to set any goals for this year yet.
 I've been working at a new company for two months now, and everything is pretty stable.
 I want to sit down and set my goals for the second half of the year.